elbartohub/myWhisper/README.md

 - If you see errors about missing models, run `python whisper_models.py download base`.
 - If you see device errors, force CPU by selecting "Force CPU" in the web UI.
 - For best results, keep your models and virtual environment on a fast drive.
+- If you see extra spaces between Chinese words in SRT/TXT, the system will now auto-fix them before saving output.

 ---